Playmates Centre 56

 We are a charity run.

-* Nursery, Afterschool for children 2years to 14 years Support
+* Nursery and Afterschool club for children 2 years to 14 years.

 * Centre for Families Living with or fleeing Domestic Abuse.

-* We also provide support for families living in a crisis situation be it drugs, drink, mental health, bad housing or feeling isolated from family and friends.
+* We also provide support for families living in a crisis situation be it drugs, Alcohol, mental health, poor housing or feeling isolated from family and friends.

 We are open all year round from 8:30 till 5:45 Monday to Friday